ChadsArcade/VMMenu/README.md

 ## The vmmenu.ini file

 VMMenu creates the game list by reading the vmmenu.ini file.
 This file contains a list of all the vector games supported by your version of Mame and contains information such as the manufacturer, the name of the game, the "Mame" name for the game and the name of the parent game if it is a clone of another game.
-The fileis just a text file in the following format:
+The file is just a text file in the following format:

 ```bash
 Manufacturer name|Display name|name of parent game|name of game